Kathryn Gustafson: Early life

 Gustafson was born and grew up in Yakima, Washington in 1951, her father was a general surgeon.
 The basis of her designs comes from her memories of past settings.
 The region around Yakima is a desert-like plateau surrounded by mountains.
+According to historian Thaïsa Way, "Patches of farms sustained by a complex system of water canals providing irrigation throughout the valley offered lessons not lost on Kathryn."
 At the age of 18, Gustafson attended the University of Washington in Seattle, where she studied applied arts for about a year.
 She then moved to New York City to attend the Fashion Institute of Technology.
 After graduating from the Fashion Institute, Gustafson moved to Paris to be a fashion designer.
 Gustafson turned to landscape design.
 She was educated at the Ecole Nationale Superieure du Paysage in Versailles, where she graduated in 1979.

 Design work

 Gustafson’s work is predominantly civic, institutional, and corporate, including parks, gardens and community spaces.
 Her award-winning projects include Westergasfabriek Culture Park in Amsterdam, Diana, Princess of Wales Memorial Fountain in London, Bay East and Gardens by the Bay in Singapore.
 Recent projects include Valencia Parque Central, the Novartis Campus in Basel and Marina One in Singapore.

 She has become known for her creations of sculptural forms.
 Her work has been compared with the designs of landscape architect Isamu Noguchi.
+Her sensitivity to the relationship between land and sky is encapsulated in her longtime motto, "the sky is mine."

 Gustafson is slated to recreate the area around the Eiffel Tower for the Olympic games in 2024.
 The total cost of the overhaul would be 72€ million which would be funded by revenue.